nimscale/home/README.md

     - we pay through BitCoins & Upwork
 - We want to endorse an open style of working, you need to be comfortable working with peers on telegram & github, we will do weekly zoom meetings (like skype but more efficient) to discuss progress & issues, telegram will be used to announce.
 - look at our [milestones](https://github.com/nimscale/home/issues)
+    - the real work is done on repos in the nimscale account, look for them and the issues at that level

 Hope to see you soon on our telegram group.